tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 Perhaps, I reasoned, I could receive this blessing if I would just believe _firmly enough_.
 But I found my faith and hope fluctuating over time.
 Sometimes it was easy to have faith that the Lord would bless us with children, and other times it was much harder.
-I felt frustrated with myself for what seemed like an inability to exert more faith.[^faith-and-hope]
+I became frustrated with myself for what seemed like an inability to exert more faith.[^faith-and-hope]

 ## Faith to Accept Uncertainty